 by Scaredy Cut

 It's non-electronic, and it's made by the same brand Scaredy Cut, but it's a cheaper version, and doesn't have the attachments (which may be needed for certain breeds).

-They're better for dogs with thin coats, although they will work for course hair, but it will just be a little more difficult for the groomer.
+They're better for dogs with thin coats, although they will work for coarse hair, but it will just be a little more difficult for the groomer.

 Similar to the Scaredy Cut clippers above, you may need to think twice about buying these to groom very large dogs with thick, long coats.
 These clippers are small and can be a little hard to use on a big dog that requires a lot of grooming.

-Overall, these second best silent dog clippers are comfortable to hold and are made of easy-to-clean stainless steel.
-They are good for owners with dogs that only require minimum coat maintenance, maybe an occasional matted-hair clip and quick cut.
+Overall, these second-best silent dog clippers are comfortable to hold and are made of easy-to-clean stainless steel.
+They are good for owners with dogs that only require minimum coat maintenance, maybe an occasional matted hair clip and quick cut.

 3ProClip 2-Speed Detachable Blade Clipper